Skip to main content

 The Board is committed to providing an environment free from discrimination and harassment and prohibits discrimination and harassment on the basis of race, color, creed, religion, national origin, sex, pregnancy, gender identity or expression, sexual orientation, age, military status, disability, or other legally protected category.
 These actions and occurrences are prohibited regardless of whether they take place on District premises or at school-sponsored events, programs, or activities held at other locations.
 (See Policy 6123)

 To protect the rights of individuals and for the Board to conduct its business efficiently, it is imperative that each speaker conducts themselves in a civil manner.
 Libelous or slanderous statements, obscene language, threats of violence, statements advocating racial, religious, or other forms of prejudice will not be tolerated.
-Statements that would tend to incite a breach of peace will not be tolerated.
+Statements that would tend to incite a breach of peace will also not be tolerated.

 Generally, the Board does not respond to items presented by or questions raised by speakers during public comment.
 The Superintendent or Board President may provide a response in writing where it is warranted.
 The Superintendent or Board President may determine the need to correct inaccurate and/or misinformation that is shared during public comment.

 The President shall be responsible for the orderly conduct of the meeting and shall rule on such matters as the time to be allowed for public comment and the appropriateness of the subject being presented.
-The President shall have the right to discontinue any public comment which violates this policy.
+The President shall have the right to discontinue any public comment which violates this bylaw.